-Again this morning is blowing a gale.
-I haven’t mentioned yet that I am in Cayman during hurricane season, which runs from June through November each year.
-And although Cayman has been fortunate enough to escape the wrath of most of these wind demons, it was unlucky with Ivan.
+This morning is blowing a gale again.
+I haven’t yet mentioned that I am on Grand Cayman Island during hurricane season (probably because I’m trying to forget it myself), which runs from June through November each year.
+And although Grand Cayman Island has been fortunate enough to escape the wrath of most of these wind demons, it was unlucky with Ivan.

 Today Yoshi drives me around to the Savannah and South Sound parts of the island to explore what’s there.
 First stop of the day – Pedro St James.

 Englishman William Eden created this three level ‘castle’ back in around 1780 in the part of the island known as Savannah.
 Pedro St James is known as the “Birthplace of Democracy in the Cayman Islands”, being it was the venue for the 5 December 1831 meeting where it was decided to form the first elected parliament.
 It was also the site of another important milestone, when on 3 May 1835, Robert Thompson, sent from the Governor of Jamaica, held court at Pedro St. James to issue the proclamation ending slavery in the British Empire.